docuracy/Locolligo/User-Guide-Basic.md

         2. Coordinates in a single column headed `coordinates` or `coords`.
 In this case, the coordinates must be ordered as **longitude then latitude** (*not vice-versa*), separated by a comma and enclosed in square brackets (for example `[-96.840728,32.776078]`).
         3. If your location information is in one of the GB Ordnance Survey formats, in a column headed `OSGB`.
     - **ID**: *If* each of your records has unique identifier, give their column the heading `uuid`, `id`, or `@id`.
+    - **Other Columns**: Every column in your table *must* have a distinguishing heading, even if you do not intend to use its data in the mapping software.

 2. Save or Export your table as CSV (Comma Separated Values).